 Just counting the spots regardless of size.

 How does Marco get 20 for group 162?
+My weighted count is 15 at most

 Often there are more spots on the drawing than were included in the visual count at the eyepiece: